 Some of these distractions can be difficult to avoid.
 After all, it’s not like you’re going to go on a four-hour road trip and not talk to your passengers.
-In situations such as this, it’s helpful to find ways to mitigate the impact of distractions.
+In situations like this, it’s helpful to find ways to minimize the impact of distractions.

-Eat first.
 One of the safest ways to keep yourself from becoming a distracted driver is to manage non-driving tasks before you get on the road.
-Eating, drinking, programming your GPS, or assisting passengers can be safer if done while parked.
+Eating, drinking, programming your GPS or assisting passengers can be safer if done while parked.

 Apps or Products That Combat Distracted Driving

-- LifeSaver – This app uses your GPS to track when you’re in motion, when you arrive at your destination, and blocks text messages and calls while you drive.
+- LifeSaver: This app uses your GPS to track when you’re in motion and when you arrive at your destination.
+It also blocks text messages and calls while you drive.
 It has an in-app rewards system that incentivizes safe driving.
 It also offers options for parents and fleet managers.

 Use care when accessing in-car systems while on the road.
 Some systems prevent use while moving.
 This is one of many technologies aimed to improve your safety on the road.